Tushar-Naik/string-extractor/README.md

 # String Extractor

-A utility that can be used to extract values from a string using a compiled blueprint
+A simple utility that can be used to extract values from a string using a compiled blueprint

 ### Features
 - Supports Regexes
 - Proper error handling
 - Creates multiple

-### Sample
+### Samples

 Blueprint: `My name is ${{name:[A-Za-z]+}}` <br>
 Input String: `My name is Tushar` <br>